Argennon-Project/csgot/docs/csvm.md

 constraint systems.
 It is a stack machine and its operand stack only stores constraint system variables, hence called the *csv stack*.

-Besides the operand stack the CSVM has an internal memory.
-This internal memory is used for storing the declared constraints, aliases, hints and relations.
+Besides the operand stack, the CSVM has an internal memory.
+This internal memory is used for storing declared constraints, aliases, hints and relations.

 ## Instruction Set